plan-b-labs/corporate-bond/src/contracts/CorporateBond/README.md

 - Handles principal repayment from debtor to creditor
 - Processes interest payments from debtor to creditor
 - Collects fees on interest payments for the vault owner
+- Uses a price feed to calculate token amounts for deposits
 - Enforces proper payment flow and access control

+#### Price Feed Integration

+The vault uses a Chainlink price feed to:

+- Convert between token amounts and target values
+- Allow users to deposit based on target values rather than exact token amounts
+- Support deposits when token/value ratios fluctuate
+- Protect against stale or invalid prices

 #### Functional Specification

 1. Principal Flow

    - Creditor (bond holder) deposits principal amount to vault
+   - Principal value must match debt amount
+   - Required token amount is calculated using price feed
    - Principal is made available to debtor for withdrawal
    - Debtor can later repay principal to creditor through vault
    - Only one principal deposit allowed